Joji-dev/Joji-dev/README.md

 ### Hi there 👋

-Developer/Automation expert currently working on multiple professional projects concerning eCommerce, digital transactions, digital distribution of unique tickets/vouchers/discount codes/... for local companies, ...<br>
+Developer/Automation expert currently working on multiple professional projects concerning eCommerce, digital transactions, digital distribution of unique tickets/vouchers/discount codes/... for 750+ companies, ...<br>
 🔭 Currently looking for projects to collaborate on, open source projects to contribute to or anything of the sort.

 Stack:<br>